awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 }
 ```

-Next, add a line to the role profile that specifies the ARN of the user's MFA device:
+Next, add a line to the role profile that specifies the ARN of the user's MFA device\.

 ```
 [profile marketingadmin]